xuchen66/sphinx-emdocs/source/cryo-em_club.rst

 Upcoming Meetings
 -----------------

 - December (Dec.
-10, 2024): Zahra Seraj (Andrei Korostelev lab - titled:  "**Visualizing Hibernating Ribosomes Using 2DTM.**”.
+10, 2024 at noon in NERB N1-1500): Zahra Seraj (Andrei Korostelev lab - titled:  "**Visualizing Hibernating Ribosomes Using 2DTM.**”.
 And there will be a local CryoEM Facility user meeting after Zahra's talk.
 - January (Jan.
 14, 2025): Roger Craig

 Past Meetings & Materials